wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 `PagerDuty <https://www.pagerduty.com/>`_ is a SaaS incident response platform suitable for IT departments.
 The Pagerduty integration uses the Pagerduty API to forward Wazuh alerts to its Incidents Dashboard.

-To set up this integration do the following.
+To set up this integration, do the following.

 #.
 Get your own *Events API v2* integration key by creating a `Pagerduty new service <https://support.pagerduty.com/docs/services-and-integrations#create-a-service>`__.